saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 Let's go over some of this Saltspeak and provide a high-level description on all the different parts there are to this architecture.

 **Salt-master**: the Salt master service is what manages and orchestrates the remote systems.
-The master has a variety of ways to control the remote systems.
+The master has a several constructs at its disposal to control the remote systems.
 Some of these ways are the following (following is discussed later on):
 - states and orchestration states
 - execution modules
 - runners

 Different methods exist to ensure the Salt master is redundant (multimaster, failover master and more).
-Systems that are managed by the salt master service can be managed through a variety of ways:
+Systems that are managed by the salt master service can be managed through a variety of ways.
+And in case a minion or a proxy-minion is used, the communication between the minions and the master is facilitated through a message bus called ZeroMQ.

 {:refdef: style="text-align: center;"}
 ![SaltStack master and minions](/img/salt_master_and_minion.png "SaltStack master and minions")